alecdotninja/no-titlebar-when-maximized/README.md

 [<img src="https://raw.githubusercontent.com/andyholmes/gnome-shell-extensions-badge/master/get-it-on-ego.svg" height="100" align="right">](https://extensions.gnome.org/extension/4630/no-titlebar-when-maximized/)

-[No Titlebar When Maximized](https://extensions.gnome.org/extension/4630/no-titlebar-when-maximized/) is a GNOME Shell extension to hide the classic title bar of maximized X.Org windows.
+[No Titlebar When Maximized](https://extensions.gnome.org/extension/4630/no-titlebar-when-maximized/) is a GNOME Shell extension that hides the classic title bar of maximized X.Org windows.
 It is a rewrite of [Pixel Saver](https://github.com/pixel-saver/pixel-saver) with a focus on simplification.
 In particular, it does _not_ modify the core shell UI.

 **It requires [the `xprop` command](https://command-not-found.com/xprop) to be installed in order to function.**